-Budgeted cost: £66,555
+Budgeted cost:£56,207

 Activity Evidence that supports this approach Challenge number(s) addressed Speech and Language support in Reception Analysis of in-school data shows that children generally begin Reception with lower than expected levels of communication and language.
 34% of pupils require a language intervention.
-Through analysis of data across the school last academic year, it is evident that disadvantaged pupils fall behind their non- disadvantaged peers in reading by an average of 9%.
+Through analysis of data across the school last academic year, it is evident that disadvantaged pupils fall behind their non-disadvantaged peers in reading by an average of 9%.
 1, 3 A Speech and Language Teaching Assistant has been allocated to Reception to close gaps for pupils as quickly as possible.
 Use of the WellComm programme, developed by NHS Speech and Language Therapists, has had an impact on pupil progress in school historically.
 Tutoring With reference to the above data, disadvantaged pupils have been prioritised for further interventions to close gaps, including those caused by the Covid-19 pandemic.
-1, 2, 3 Analysis of in-house data has shown gaps in Reading for disadvantaged pupils in Key Stage One, and Maths for disadvantaged children in Key Stage Two.
-Through the National Tutoring Programme, high-quality tutoring has been resourced to provide further intervention for these pupils.
+1, 2, 3 Analysis of in-house data has shown gaps in Reading and Writing for disadvantaged pupils in Key Stage One and Year 3, and Maths for disadvantaged children in Key Stage Two.
+Through School-Led Tutoring, high-quality tutoring will be provided to offer further intervention for these pupils.
 Interventions The EEF research on tuition highlights the importance of interventions making a more significant impact when they are linked to lessons in class.
 Ensuring the team around the child is trained to identify and support gaps in learning is crucial to pupils making good progress.
-Providing Teaching Assistants in every class means that all classes have an additional adult to provide high- quality interventions, with a focus on disadvantaged pupils.
-1, 2, 3, 4, 5

-Further interventions have been provided for pupils by non-class-based teachers, both in school and at home during isolation.
-Phonics boosters The EEF research on Phonics explains that 'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.'
+Providing Teaching Assistants in every class means that all classes have an additional adult to provide high-quality interventions, with a focus on disadvantaged pupils.
+1, 2, 3, 4, 5 Phonics boosters The EEF research on Phonics explains that 'Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.'
 Due to the language gap for pupils entering Reception, along with the impact of the pandemic, gaps in Phonics attainment have been identified in KS1.
 Providing interventions, both within and out of the school day, targets specific sounds and skills which pupils find challenging.
 All